S4ris/S4ris/README.md

 - 👋 Hello.
-My name is Adam, Saris or Sarthis for friends :)
+My name is Adam
 - 👀 I’m interested in backend and frontend, hopefully to become Full-stack
 - 🌱 I’m currently learning Java and Spring framework for backend.
 HTML, CSS and JS for frontend
 - 📫 How to reach me wiszniewskiadam95@gmail.com